-Follow these steps to restore the 150 preprogrammed frequencies stored in the scanner.
+Follow these steps to load the 150 frequencies.

-• Make sure your scanner is turned off.

-While holding down 3 and E, turn on the scanner.
+- Make sure your scanner is turned off. - While holding down 3 and E, turn on the scanner.
 After several seconds, the scanner restores the frequencies and -LoAd- appears.

-(R) RadioShack. frequently asked questions
+frequently asked questions

 Q: My scanner isn't working at all.
 How do I turn it on?